Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

-After hitting .244 with a triple, three home runs, three walks and four RBI in his past 10 games, Bobby Witt Jr. and the Kansas City Royals face the Chicago White Sox (who will start Jesse Scholtens) at 2:10 PM ET on Monday.
+After hitting .244 with a triple, three home runs, three walks and four RBI in his past 10 games, Bobby Witt Jr. and the Kansas City Royals take on the Chicago White Sox (who will start Dylan Cease) at 7:40 PM ET on Tuesday.

 He had a one-hit performance in his most recent game (1-for-5) against the Red Sox.